qouteall/imm_ptl_wiki_copy/Home.md

 You can use Sodium (but not all Sodium versions are compatible with ImmPtl, see the above).

+If it shows "Memory not enough" warning, you can [allocate more RAM to Minecraft](https://www.google.com/search?q=minecraft+allocate+more+ram).

 ##### Which mods are incompatible with ImmPtl?

 [Known compatibility issues](https://github.com/qouteall/ImmersivePortalsMod/issues?q=is%3Aissue+is%3Aopen+label%3A%22Mod+Compatibility%22).